Theodore2256/tema_python/README.md

            manager nr=5

-Run: To run this code you run this command in the terminal/cmd python3 employee.py
+Run: To run this code you run this command in the terminal/cmd python employee.py

    2------------------------
 Code: